ianhussey/ANCHOR/README.md

-# Assessing Numerical Consistency between wHole sample and subgROups (ANCHOR)
+# Assessing Numerical Consistency between wHOle sample and subgRoups (ANCHOR)

 ## A method to check for inconsistencies in reported summary statistics for the full sample vs. subgroups